MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

 LFRic diagnostic support
 ------------------------

-The LFRic infrastructure aims to support the follow principles for outputting diagnostics:
+The LFRic infrastructure aims to support the following principles for outputting diagnostics:

 #.
 Any field can be output as a diagnostic.